-The median filter suppresses the isolated out of range noise and sets the number of measurements to be taken.
+The median filter suppresses the isolated out-of-range noise and sets the number of measurements to be taken.
 These measurements are arranged in a temporary array, where the first value is the smallest measurement and the last value is the largest measurement.
-Bit 6 and Bit 5 in Control Register 2 (MED1 and MED0, respectively) set the window of the median filter and, therefore, the number of measurements taken.
+Bit 6 and Bit 5 in Control Register 2 (MED1, MED0) set the window of the median filter and, therefore, the number of measurements taken.